 - A. Semester Exams There will be a total of three exams throughout the course (including the final) of the semester.
 The exams will be a combination of short answer, essay, with some multiple choice and true/false questions.
 All exams will be worth 100 points.
 The exams will be posted on WyoCourses and I will provide you with the possible short answer and essay questions prior to the exam.
 However, of those short answer and essay questions, I will select a smaller number of questions for the exam, excluding several questions.
-For instance, I may provide you with four essay questions to study, but for the exam, only two of those questions will featured, and you will be asked to answer only one.
-The exams will be available online, in WyoCourses, and you may take it any time during the week in which the exam is scheduled.
-You will have 2 hours to complete the exam. - B. Case Briefing Assignment during the course of the semester, you will be required to prepare a legal case brief.
-Not everyone will have the same case to brief, and cases will be assigned to students randomly throughout the semester.
-The cases will be selected from the textbook.
+For instance, I may provide you with four essay questions to study, but for the exam, only two of those questions will be featured, and you will be asked to answer only one.
+You may take the exams any time during the week in which the exam is scheduled.
+You will have 2 hours to complete the exam. - B. Case Briefing Assignment during the course of the semester, you will be required to prepare a legal case brief of the U.S. Supreme Court opinion in Wyoming v.
+Houghton, found on pages 237 and 239 of your text.
 The brief will be worth 50 points.
-Further instructions on the case brief assignments will forthcoming. - C. Class Participation/Group Discussion Each week, you are expected to participate in the course discussion boards.
+Further instructions on the case brief assignment will forthcoming. - C. Class Participation/Group Discussion Each week, you are expected to participate in the course discussion boards.
 Typically, one or two starter questions will be posted to begin the discussion and then students can either respond to those questions or raise other issues based on the reading that they are interested in.
 Each module/week will have its own discussion board with a closing date.
 In order to receive a high participation grade, you need to post multiple times in each module's discussion board before the closing date.
-Each week, and in each module's discussion board, you should post once yourself (original post), and post two responses to other's posts.
+Each week, and in each module's board, there will be two questions posted. questions/discussion boards, you should post once yourself (original post), and post two responses to other's posts, for a total of 6 posts (2 original and 4 responses).
 When you post your own comment, you should reference some aspect of the reading and where appropriate, end the post with a question to invite comments from other students.
-Your original post should be a two to three paragraphs long, and your paragraphs should consists of at least three sentences.
+Your original post should be a two to three paragraphs long, and your paragraphs should consists of at least two or three sentences.
 You will not be required to cite the textbook or utilize APA citation format for the discussion board.
 However, if you reference material outside the course, it must be attributed for through some type of cite or link to the source.